New Holland (Australia)

-Lieutenant James Cook, captain of HMS Endeavour, claimed the eastern portion of the Australian continent for the British Crown in 1770, naming it New South Wales.
+Lieutenant James Cook, during his first voyage of discovery, claimed the eastern portion of the Australian continent for the British Crown in 1770, naming it New South Wales.
 The British settlement of Sydney as a colony in 1788 prompted Britain to formally claim the east coast as New South Wales, leading to a search for a new collective name.
 New Holland was never settled by the Dutch people, whose colonial forces and buoyant population had a settled preference for the Dutch Cape Colony, Dutch Guyana, the Dutch East Indies, Dutch Ceylon and the Dutch West Indies.

 New Holland continued to be used semi-officially and in popular usage as the name for the whole land mass until at least the mid-1850s.

 History

-During the Golden Age of Dutch exploration and discovery (c.
+Dutch exploration and discovery (c.
 1590s–1720s)

 The name New Holland was first applied to the western and northern coast of Australia in 1644 by the Dutch seafarer Abel Tasman, best known for his discovery of Tasmania (called by him Van Diemen's Land).
 The English Captain William Dampier used the name in his account of his two voyages there: the first arriving on 5 January 1688 and staying until 12 March; his second voyage of exploration to the region was made in 1699.
 Except for giving its name to the land, neither the Netherlands nor the Dutch East India Company claimed any territory in Australia as its own.
 Although many Dutch expeditions visited the coast during the 200 years after the first Dutch visit in 1606, there was no lasting attempt at establishment of a permanent settlement.
 Most of the explorers of this period concluded that the apparent lack of water and fertile soil made the region unsuitable for colonisation.

-After the Dutch era
+British colonisation

-On 22 August 1770, after sailing north along Australia's east coast, James Cook claimed the entire "Eastern coast of New Holland" that he had just explored as British territory.
+On 19 April 1770, during his first voyage of discovery, James Cook became the first recorded European to sight the eastern coast of Australia near Point Hicks, modern Victoria.
+He sailed north along the coast as far as Cape York where, on 22 August 1770, he claimed "this eastern coast of New Holland" for Great Britain.
 Cook first named the land New Wales, but revised it to New South Wales.
-With the establishment of a settlement at Sydney in 1788, the British solidified its claim to the eastern part of Australia, now officially called New South Wales.
+With the establishment of a settlement at Sydney in 1788, Britain solidified its claim to the eastern part of Australia, now officially called New South Wales.
 In the commission to Governor Phillip the boundary was defined as the 135th meridian east longitude (135° east) (map from 25 April 1787), taking the line from Melchisédech Thévenot's chart, Hollandia Nova—Terre Australe, published in Relations de Divers Voyages Curieux (Paris, 1663).